-Respect for Human Rights and Promotion of Diversity
+Respect for Human Rights and Diversity

-In the Charter of Corporate Behavior for guiding the Anritsu Group in the conduct of its social responsibility, we declared we will respect the human rights of all those who are connected with it, and will not permit any discriminatory practice related to race, gender and so forth or infringement of individual dignity, and will never accept child labor or forced labor.
+As a global enterprise headquartered in Japan that advocates respect for basic human rights in its constitution, the Anritsu Group complies with international standards, including the 10 principles of the UN Global Compact.
+We also declare respect for human rights in the Anritsu Group Charter of Corporate Behavior (1.
+Respect for Human Rights) and the Anritsu Group Code of Conduct (Chapter 2) and are striving to establish a corporate culture that does not tolerate discrimination.
+In the Charter of Corporate Behavior for guiding the Anritsu Group in the conduct of its social responsibility, we declared we will respect the human rights of all those who are connected with it, and will not permit any discriminatory practice related to race, gender, and so forth or infringement of individual dignity, and will never accept child labor or forced labor.

-|Protecting Human Rights (Excerpt from the Anritsu Group Charter of Corporate Behavior)
+|Respect for Human Rights (Excerpt from the Anritsu Group Charter of Corporate Behavior)

 |The Anritsu Group will respect the human rights of all those who are connected with it, and will not permit any discriminatory practice related to race, gender and so forth or infringement of individual dignity, and will never accept child labor or forced labor.

 - We nurture a corporate culture that allows a diverse workforce to demonstrate their personal qualities and abilities based on their lifestyles, regardless of nationality, gender, age, views on work, faith and region, sexual orientation or disability.